-Basic - the basic settings allow you to choose a set of students who will be allowed to access the content at a particular time, based on one rule.
+Basic - The basic settings allow you to set a single rule for determining which students can have access to content.
+This rule can consist of multiple criteria.
 This option can be useful if posting different folders of content for different groups of students.

-Advanced - the advanced settings allow you to determine, among other scenarios, different sets of students, who may be able to access the content at different times, based on multiple rules.
+Advanced - The advanced settings allow you to set multiple rules to determine, among other scenarios, different sets of students, who may be able to access the content at different times, based on multiple rules.
 This option can be useful if deploying the same set of content to different groups at different times.

 Review Status - requires the students "read" (i.e. "Mark Reviewed") a particular content item before the item on which the criteria is set becomes available to them.